camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/31-migrate-from-camunda-bpm-71/40-migrate-cockpit-plugins.html.md

 }];
 ````

-now, in the 7.2 - using the angular-ui/bootstrap thingy - you will have something like that:
+now, in the 7.2 release - using the angular-ui/bootstrap thingy - you will have something like this:

 ````javascript
 // a controller to open the dialog